Kids' HOPE Center gears up for child abuse prevention month

-COOS COUNTY — Every April for National Child Abuse Prevention Month, Bay Area Hospital’s Kids’ HOPE Center places pinwheels all over the community to raise awareness.
+COOS COUNTY — Each April, in recognition of National Child Abuse Prevention Month, Bay Area Hospital’s Kids’ HOPE Center places pinwheels all over the community to raise awareness.

-Several businesses and organizations throughout the community purchase pinwheel gardens from the Kids’ HOPE Center, with the proceeds going toward funding centers operations.
+Several businesses and organizations throughout the community purchase pinwheel gardens from the Kids’ HOPE Center, with the proceeds going toward funding the center's operations.

 So far the center has plans to place around 2,000 pinwheels across Coos Bay, North Bend and Bandon.